m-usaid/Research-CombinatorialOptimization-DynamicProgramming/README.md

     - [x] overload ostream and equality
     - [x] assignment operator

-- 'subproblem.hpp'
+- `subproblem.hpp`
     - [x] Recursively generates all subproblems
     - [x] Stores all subproblem
     - [x] = Operator overloaded to check equality between two subproblems

-- Create DAG that stores all subproblems when generated.
+    - [ ] Generate rigid pairs using method called inside constructor

+- Figure out what the fuck to do about DAG

 - Read procedure of optimization, make notes, discuss
-    - [ ] create a latex file showing dag and its representation of paranthesizations (usaid)
+    - [x] create a latex file showing dag and its representation of paranthesizations (usaid)

-- Go over implementation of DP solution to MCM